There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Floral displays and oil paintings

-Bring the best of the traditional and the contemporary together in one space with the transitional interior design style, where masculine meets feminine.
+Bring the best of the traditional and the contemporary together in one location with the transitional interior design style, where masculine meets feminine.

 In the transitional style you want to blend and contrast classical, heavy and dark furniture with sleek modern pieces.
 However, use furniture sparingly, to create a minimalist vibe.